jasonbasinmason/jasonbasinmason.github.io/_posts/2014-11-28-first-thing-that-works.md

 ---
 I wanted to do the barest minimum to have a play with recording.
 I've used GarageBand, as it is installed already.

 I recorded an old riff on a mandolin, and copied and pasted it along the whole song.
 I recorded the guitar, bass and drums on separate tracks.
-I did nothing with eq or effects; just chose built-in amps, and turned the volume done on a couple of tracks.
+I did nothing with eq or effects; just chose built-in amps, and turned the volume down on a couple of tracks.

 For an hour or so's effort, it's a good starting point.
 I'll probably use some bits of this for something.